Sayram (city): Sayram under the Russians

 After the Russian conquest in 1864, several new villages were founded around Sayram.
 They were found to be prosperous by I. I. Geier, a local Russian journalist/historian writing in the first decade of the 20th century, though Sayram was still noted for its superior wheat, horse market, historical background, and many tombs.

 Sayram under the Soviet Union

 During National delimitation, the area of Sayram was at one point part of the Turkistan ASSR.
-At that time, the majority of modern-day Kazakhstan, including the steppe regions, were part of the separate Kirgizistan ASSR.
+At that time, the majority of modern-day Kazakhstan, including the steppe regions, were part of the separate Kirgizstan ASSR.
 After this period of border drawing and redrawing, Sayram eventually became part of the Kazakh Soviet Socialist Republic.
 It remains in the successor independent country of the Kazakh SSR, Kazakhstan.

 Demographics

-The population of over 40,000 is roughly 95% Uzbek, 3% Kazakh, and 1% Russian, with the remainder being Uzbek-speaking Azeris, Chechens and Tajiks.
+The population of over 200,000 is roughly 95% Uzbek, 3% Kazakh, and 1% Russian, with the remainder being Uzbek-speaking Azeris, Chechens and Tajiks.
 Sayram is a city of observant Muslims, and the call to prayer can be heard from the city's mosques.

 The economy of Kazakhstan being much stronger than Uzbekistan's, Sayram has seen an increase of migrant laborers from Uzbekistan, as well as those coming to stay as permanent residents.